PAULGOODNESS2/CAPSTONE-SALES-DATA/README.md

 # LITA-CAPSTONE-PROJECT-DOCUMENTATION
+---
 This is where i documented my first real project after my LITA Data Analysis Boothcamp with Incubator Hub
 ### Project Title: Sales Performance Analysis for a Retail Store
+---

 ### Project Overview:
+---
 The primary goal of this project is to analyze the sales performance of a retail store over a specified period.
 This analysis aims to identify trends, key metrics, and actionable insights that can help improve sales strategies, operational efficiency and to tell compelling stories around our data from the insights gotten.

 ### Data Sources
+---
-The primary source of Data used here is Sales Data.csv and this is  a data gotten from a retail store Daily sales transaction records, including product details, quantities sold, and total sales.
+The primary source of Data used here is Sales Data.csv file, and this is  a data gotten from a retail store Daily sales transaction records, including product details, quantities sold, and total sales.

 ### Tools Used
+---
 - Microsoft Excel [Download Here] (https://www.microsoft.com)
    1. For Data Cleaning
    2. For Analysis